-By Brenda L. Peterson, The Layoff Lady So Many Openings!Depending on your chosen field, and your desired work arrangements, there are a lot of jobs for which you could apply.
-While remote work availability gives us many more work options, figuring out how to prioritize open positions can be overwhelming.
-Here is my process for evaluating open roles and prioritizing those which I will submit an application.
-Searching for Available JobsAs of this article's original publication date, I just searched on Indeed.com for the job title Training Specialist.
+By Brenda L. Peterson, The Layoff Lady So Many Openings!Depending on your chosen field, and your preferred work arrangements, there are a lot of jobs for which you could apply.
+While remote work availability gives each job applicant many more work options, figuring out how to prioritize open positions can be overwhelming.
+Here is my recommendation for evaluating open roles and prioritizing which job applications you submit.
+Searching for Available JobsIn this scenario, we'll look at how someone in a role as a Training Specialist can sort through a the sea of job listings and prioritize which openings should recive applications.
+To begin, I searched on Indeed.com for the job title Training Specialist.
 This search generated these results:

 Starting with those 588 remote jobs: